 Please warn us if your pet has shown any aggressive behaviour before.
 When we visit your pet’s home, their behaviour may become unpredictable.
 If this is the case it is best we have an initial discussion before performing the vet check.
 When booking appointment please mention any possible abnormal behaviour that could influence the visit.

-We reserve the right to refuse treatment if a visit becomes unsafe, aiming to provide advice on alternative treatment options.
-Please be aware that the visit will still be charged.
+We reserve the right to refuse treatment if a visit becomes unsafe, we will then provide advice on alternative treatment options.
+Please be aware that the visit will still be charged accordingly.

 All services and products provided are charged according to the current price list, which is available on request, often being pre-arranged while booking the home visit.
-When booking an appointment please be aware that is just the cost of the home visit and service mentioned and further treatment plans could be made and will not be included initially.
-Please be aware that estimates for certain procedures cannot be given over the phone, in which case they will be discussed with you by the vet at the time of the visit.
+When booking an appointment please consider that the price quoted is just the consultation and if applicable the home visit fee, we cannot accurately quote you the price of treatment or medication before you see the vet.
+This will be discussed with you at the time of the visit.